jdriselvato/Senior-iOS-Interview-Prep/{ik} UpLevel/week 3/live class/Live Recursion Class with Hien.md

 # Backtracking

 - find one or all possible solutions that meet a certain set of constraints
-- incrementally build andidates to solutions
+- incrementally build candidates to solutions
 - Abandon a candidate solution as soon as it can't satisfy the given constrainsts

 Example questions: